irfanhakim-as/charts/mika/plexmaster/README.md

 ## Chart Configurations

+> [!NOTE]
+> Refer to the chart values file directly for more detailed configuration options including their descriptions and sample values.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|
 | flaresolverr.customConfigs | list | `[]` | Optional custom configurations to be mounted as a file inside the FlareSolverr container. |